OTP Bank: History

 In March 2022, due to international sanctions during the Russo-Ukrainian War, OTP Bank stopped financing its Russian branch.

 On December 12, 2022, in Tashkent, OTP Bank signed an agreement on the privatization of 75% of the Joint-Stock Commercial Mortgage Bank "Mortgage bank".
 It is planned to close the deal in the first half of 2023, although the amount has not yet been disclosed.
 73.41% of the shares in Ipoteka Bank JSCM were acquired from the Uzbekistan government in June 2023.

+In 2024, OTP Bank sold its romanian activities to Banca Transilvania for €347.5 million.
+In July 2026, OTP Bank announced the signature of an agreement to acquire Estonian lender Luminor Bank.

 Controversy

-On 5 May 2023, Ukrainian authorities added OTP bank onto its list of international sponsors of the Russo-Ukrainian War, which the bank refutes.
+On 5 May 2023, Ukrainian authorities added OTP bank onto its list of international sponsors of the Russo-Ukrainian War, which the bank refuted.
 The Government of Hungary backed the bank stating that it would block any further EU aid to Ukraine until the bank is withdrawn from the list.
 The bank was removed from the list in September 2023.

-OTP Group
+OTP Group structure

+Hungarian operations

+The OTP Group provides its financial services in Hungary through several business units :